The Ultimate Weight Loss Guide

 Below is a list of some of the foods/drinks that you should either avoid completely or, at the very least, greatly limit.
 Unless you've been living under a rock, you're really not going to be too surprised by what shows up...

-In addition to the specific items listed above, there are also certain types of foods that should also be avoided completely/greatly limited.
+In addition to the specific items listed above, there are also certain types of foods that should also be avoided completely, greatly limited, or somewhat limited.
 They are:

 While you know that too many total calories is the cause of weight gain, the above specific foods and specific types of foods are the most common sources of those excess calories.
 The thing they all have in common (besides tasting yummy) is that they are all quick and convenient.
 As if being the most common sources of the extra calories people consume wasn't enough reason to avoid them, there is a ton of scientific and medical research clearly showing a variety of health risks associated with diets high in these types of foods.